alyssavanerelli/grahami/maker/README.md

 run interactive job on login node

-will crease 3 files. only required to modify maker_opts.ctl
+will create 3 files - we are only required to modify maker_opts.ctl

 do not modify maker_exe.ctl